ibrahimsrgn/Bronze/README.md

   - **Aiming and Scoping**: Players can aim down sights for better accuracy.
   - **Magazine Reloading**: Realistic magazine reloading system, requiring players to change the magazine when it's empty.
 - **Inventory System**:
-  - Visual-only inventory: Items can be displayed and moved within the inventory, but they currently cannot be interacted with or used during gameplay.
+  - Inventory: Items can be displayed and moved within the inventory and also can used by player.
-  - Item interactions are limited to weapons placed by the developers in the scene, which players can pick up and equip.
 - **Day-Night Cycle**: A dynamic system with adjustable in-game time, allowing players to set the time as they wish.
 - **Fully Modeled Player Character**: The player character includes a fully visible body with detailed animations for feet, torso, and other parts.